 Officers are only permitted to discharge a firearm at a person in situations where deadly force is justified.
 Each discharge of the firearm must be justified.
-When feasible, officers shall give a verbal warning that a firearm will be discharged.
 Prior to the decision to use a firearm, officers should consider field of fire, backdrop, bystanders, potential for ricochet, and other risks of life (Washington State Office of the Attorney General Model Use of Force Policy).